-Charging parties contend that People ex rel.
+Although not stated in your charge, your charge appears to rely on People ex rel.
 Seal Beach Police Officers Association v.
-City of Seal Beach (1984) 36 Cal.3d 591, requires the Governor to give written notification and the opportunity to meet and confer prior to proposing an initiative measure which reforms the budget process and empowers the Governor, when a fiscal emergency is declared, to reduce the salaries of state employees or furlough state employees.
-In City of Seal Beach, supra. sections 3504.5 and 35051 of the Meyers-Milias-Brown Act (Government Code sections 3500-3510) were interpreted by the California Supreme Court.
+City of Seal Beach (1984) 36 Cal.3d 591, as requiring the Governor to give written notification and the opportunity to meet and confer prior to proposing an initiative measure which reforms the budget process and empowers the Governor, when a fiscal emergency is declared, to reduce the salaries of state employees or furlough state employees.

+In City of Seal Beach, supra, sections 3504.5 and 3505 of the Meyers-Milias-Brown Act (Government Code sections 3500-3510) were interpreted by the California Supreme Court.
 The Supreme Court held that a city council was required to comply with the meet and confer requirements of Government Code section 3505 before it proposes an amendment to the city charter concerning the terms and conditions of public employment.

-In City of Seal Beach, supra. it was undisputed that the charter amendments concerned the terms and conditions of public employment.2 However, in this case, charging parties have failed to demonstrate that the power conveyed to the Governor by the proposed initiative is a subject within the scope of representation.
+In City of Seal Beach, supra, it was undisputed that the charter amendments concerned the terms and conditions of public employment.
+However, in this case, charging party has failed to